 We, the Getting Married In Scotland team, are Angie, Will and Jane - three interfaith wedding celebrants and ministers available to create and hold a ceremony which is handcrafted for you.

 Rev Angie Alexandra – Celebrant (Inverness, Aberdeen, Highlands, North of Scotland) and occasional Micro Wedding Planner

 Back in 2002 after several big life changes – divorce, redundancy, moving from London to Scotland – I felt the need for more creative and fulfilling work.
 It was much to my surprise that after living in London for 8 years, I then felt compelled to travel to London once a month over the course of two academic years to undertake my training.
 I followed what felt like a calling to be a minister/celebrant and I haven’t looked back since 2004 when I was ordained.

-As a celebrant I hold weddings across the north of Scotland, however I love organizing and have a wealth of local knowledge so I occasionally hold a dual role and help with planning and catering too, but only for very small weddings.
+I love organizing and have a wealth of local knowledge so I occasionally hold a dual role and help with planning and catering too, but only for very small weddings.